vk-cs/docs-public/docs/en/main/base/s3/instructions/buckets/s3-webhooks/s3-webhooks.md

-## general information

-The VK Cloud S3 webhook feature allows you to receive notifications when certain events occur in the bucket.
-To enable notifications, you must first add a notification configuration that specifies the events that VK Cloud S3 should publish and the destinations where VK Cloud S3 should send notifications.
+The Cloud Storage webhook feature allows you to receive notifications when certain events occur in the bucket.
+To enable notifications, you must first add a notification configuration that specifies the events that Cloud Storage should publish and the destinations where Cloud Storage should send notifications.
 This configuration is saved in the Webhooks menu, which is tied to the bucket.

 <info>

-VK Cloud S3 event notifications are designed to be delivered at least once.
+Cloud Storage event notifications are designed to be delivered at least once.
 Usually, event notifications are delivered in seconds, but sometimes it can take a minute or more.

 </info>

 ## List of notifications

-Currently VK Cloud S3 can publish notifications for the following events:
+Currently Cloud Storage can publish notifications for the following events:

-- New Object Creation Events - VK Cloud S3 supports several APIs for object creation.
+- New Object Creation Events - Cloud Storage supports several APIs for object creation.
 You can request notification when only a specific API is used (for example, s3: ObjectCreated: Put), or you can use a wildcard (for example, s3: ObjectCreated: \*) to request notification when an object is created, regardless of the API used.
 - Object removal events - support for object removal.
 You can request notification when an object has been deleted using the s3: ObjectRemoved: Delete event type.
 You can also use the s3: ObjectRemoved: \* wildcard to request a notification whenever an object is deleted.

 ## Turn on notification